JosephWildey/RedditChallenges/README.md

 # NumsProcessor
  Adds 1 to each digit in an integer.
 Uses Java's implementation of Stack because I was too lazy to write my own linked list.
 Reads 10 as 1,0 and not 10.
 Just for reference.

+# Yahtzee Upper Scoring
+Analyzes a yahtzee roll and retrieves the highest value possible based on the count of occurrences of each individual value in the roll.